aselshim/aselshim.github.io/priorities/_posts/2020-7-21-Principles-III.md

 tags: life goals and vision
 ---

-This is an updated priorities list based on the state of affairs of summer 2020.
+This is an updated priorities list based on the state of affairs of July 2020.

 ### Priorities:
-* Execute with excellence on my current work goals.
+* Abstinence.
-	* Execute on engineering tasks.
+* Execute on Engineering tasks.
 * Work with M.S. team for market transfer.
+* Apply for moving:
-	* LGBTQ+ ERG.
+	* Canada immigration
-	* Editing/articles and learning about the industry.
+	* RF jobs in the UK
-* Travel, see the world and meet new people.
-* Expand my capacity for human connection.
+	* ...
+* More:
 	* Making and sustaining friendships.
-	* Expand professional network (befriend driven individuals.)
 	* Psychological/behavioral patterns.
 	* Support family and friends.
 	* Learn Mandarin 官话.
 	* Reading reading reading.

 ### Work Ethic:
 * Commitment to goals.